On the feasibility of generalized inverse linear programs: Abstract

-Comparing the last results, we have seen that the complexity of~(\hyperlink{p:ilfp}{InvLFP}) with a partially fixed target solution strongly depends on the form of the given~LP: While the problem is~$\npoly$-complete for any number of fixed variables for an LP in natural form, it is fixed-parameter tractable in the number of non-fixed variables for a standard form LP.
-In particular, in the latter case, it becomes~$\npoly$-hard only if the number of non-fixed variables is unbounded.
+Comparing the last results, we have seen that the complexity of~(\hyperlink{p:ilfp}{InvLFP}) with a partially fixed target solution strongly depends on the form of the given~LP: While the problem is~$\npoly$-complete for any number of fixed variables in natural form (if the right hand side is affected by~$x$), it is fixed-parameter tractable in the number of non-fixed variables for a standard form LP.
+In particular, in the latter case, it remains tractable if the number of non-fixed variables is bounded.
+The same is true for natural form LPs if only the objective function is affected by~$x$.